bbauska/CSS-Notes4Pros/README.md

   <b>left</b>: 500px;
 }</code></pre>

-class=&quot;abspos&quot;

-> This code will move the box containing element with attribute down 0px
+<p>This code will move the box containing element with attribute down 0px
-> and right 500px relative to its containing element.
+and right 500px relative to its containing element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch22-3">Section 22.3: Fixed position</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-> Defining position as fixed we can remove an element from the document
+<p>Defining position as fixed we can remove an element from the document
-> flow and set its position relatively to the browser window.
-One
-> obvious use is when we want something to be visible when we scroll to
-> the bottom of a long page.
+flow and set its position relatively to the browser window.
+One obvious use is when we want something to be visible when we scroll to the bottom of a long page.</p>

 <pre><code>
 #stickyDiv {